 - Needle and thread to sew the patch on.

-Use the 2" lens to achieve a homogeneous appearance of the engraving of larger surfaces.
+We recommend using the 2" lens to achieve a uniform appearance of the engraving, when working with larger material surfaces.

 |Process mode||Resolution||Cut line|

 |Color||Optimized geometries, inner geometries first|

 To determine the proper values for relief mode engraving, use the grayscale matrix.